iov-one/docs/docs/validator/01-setup.md

 ## Systemd for running a sentry node or validator

-This document assumes that `docker`, `jq`, and `which` are installed on your system, and user `iov` in groups `iov` and `docker` exists.
+This document assumes that `curl`, `docker`, `jq`, and `which` are installed on your system, and user `iov` in groups `iov` and `docker` exists.
 You should be able to copy-and-paste the following commands into a terminal and end up with a running node.
 You'll have to do this procedure on at least two machines to implement a sentry node architecture.

 ```sh
 sudo su # make life easier for the next ~100 lines